Why “Calories Burned” is a Terrible Way To Judge Your Workout

 “Because evidence suggests that resistance training may promote a negative energy balance and may change body fat distribution, it is possible that an increase in muscle mass after resistance training may be a key mediator leading to a better metabolic control.”

 If all you do is play slave to your calorie burning, you will NEVER allow yourself these scientifically proven benefits of strength training and building muscle.
 Both objectively do not burn as many calories as a cardio effort, yet both are vastly supreme in their ability to get you results.

 3. Your Watch is a Dirty Little Liar

 Do you think that in some crazy scheme to turn a profit, these manufacturers made their devices overestimate the amount of calories you burn so that you’re happy with the outcome and want to keep using them?

-That can also have a very damaging carryover effect to your food consumption.
-If the amount of calories you are burning is being misrepresented, it may lead you to make poor food choices because you think you burned a certain amount in your workout and in fact did not.
-This is a sneaky reason why a lot of calorie chasers don’t change their physiques much at all (that, and the fact that muscle isn’t being developed).
+This obsession with calories burned can also have a very damaging carryover effect to your food consumption, which can carryover to your pyschology.
+If the amount of calories you are burning is being misrepresented, it may lead you to make poor food choices because you think you burned a certain amount in your workout and in fact did not, or worse yet, that you didn’t burn enough to “earn” a particular meal.